csiu/coursework-stat545/homework/hw10-data-from-the-web.md

 *Note: Keep in mind that pets can be adopted and thus might explain why there are more listings in 2015 than 2011.*

+---

-- What is the proportion of males to females in the common-coloured, abandoned Shoyru population?
+> **What is the proportion of males to females in the common-coloured, abandoned Shoyru population?**

 ```r
 standard_colors <- c("Red", "Yellow", "Blue", "Green")